Sam Billings: Career best performances

 As of November 2022, Billings has made six first-class, seven List A centuries, including one in international cricket, and one Twenty20 century.
 His first senior century was a score of 131 made on his first-class debut for Loughborough MCCU against Northamptonshire at the beginning of the 2011 season.
 He scored his first first-class century for Kent in July 2015 against Essex at Tunbridge Wells, having been out for 99 earlier in the same month against Surrey.
 His third first-class century, 171 runs, came against Gloucestershire in August 2016 and is his current highest first-class score.
 Billings' fourth, fifth and sixth centuries were scored in back-to-back innings in September 2019, including two in the same match against Yorkshire at Headingley, the first time two centuries had been scored by the same player on the ground in a County Championship match.

 Billings has scored seven List A cricket centuries and in 2014 shared the Walter Lawrence Trophy for the quickest century in County cricket during the season, scored off 46 balls against Somerset in a 2014 Royal London One-Day Cup match.
 His highest List A score of 175 was made for England Lions against Sri Lanka A at his home ground of Canterbury during July 2016 whilst his highest Twenty20 score of 106 was made for Kent against Somerset at Canterbury in June 2024.

 In September 2020 Billings scored his debut senior international century, making a score of 118 in a One Day International match between England and Australia at Old Trafford cricket ground.

-In July 2022 Billings set a new County Championship record of 12 catches in a match as his Kent side beat Warwickshire.
+In July 2022 Billings set a new County Championship record of 12 catches in a match as his Kent team beat Warwickshire.